-It's hard to imagine Champasak (ຈຳປາສັກ) as a seat of royalty, but until only 30 years ago it was just that.
-These days the town is a somnolent place, the fountain circle in the middle of the main street alluding to a grandeur long since departed with the former royal family.
-The remaining French colonial-era buildings, including one that once belonged to Chao Boun Oum na Champasak and another to his father Chao Ratsadanai, share space with traditional Lao wooden houses.
-The few vehicles that venture down the narrow main street share it with buffaloes and cows who seem relaxed even by Lao standards.
+It's hard to imagine Champasak (ຈຳປາສັກ) as a seat of royalty, but from 1713 until 1946 it was just that.
+These days the town is a somnolent place, the fountain circle (that no longer hosts a fountain) in the middle of the main street alluding to a grandeur long since departed, along with the former royal family.
+Scattered French colonial-era buildings share space with traditional Lao wooden stilt houses, and the few vehicles that venture down the narrow main street share it with chickens and cows.

-Just about everything in Champasak is spread along the riverside road, either side of the fountain circle.
+Just about everything in Champasak is spread along the riverside road, both sides of the fountain circle.